Aamer98/MeDT/README.md

 ### 1. Train models
+First, the policy network is trained for treatment dosage prediction.
+Then, we train an additional state-predictor to evaluate the learnt policies.
 #### Train policy network
 Select model_type as MeDT, DT or BC to train desired model.
 ```